atik666/representationTransfer/Readme.md

 cd dataset
 ```

-To get the dataset in the desired style, download from here:

-<a href="https://drive.google.com/file/d/1A_A8Huh4os6zzot8GMD5vBSqHc3wX9Fk/view?usp=sharing" target="_blank">Omniglot</a>

 To run the unsupervised representation learning model, run:

 ```python
 python omniglot_transfer.py
 ```
-The model will be save in saved_models folder.
+*Note: The model will be save in saved_models folder.*

 To run the supervised transfer learning model, run: